-If someone asked you which part of sales and marketing is the most important, what would you say?
+What would you say if someone asked you which part of sales and marketing is the most important?
 Lead generation?
 Closing deals?
 Customer retention?

-What about long term nurture of slow leads?
+What about the long term nurture of slow leads?

-Leads who don’t move through the sales funnel according to your typical pipeline stages or timeframe are all-too-often left to slip through the cracks.
-If they’re not going to convert quickly, there’s not much point investing any time in them, right?
-Hopefully this post will convince you otherwise.
+Leads who don't move through the sales funnel according to your typical pipeline stages or timeframe are all too often left to slip through the cracks.
+If they're not going to convert quickly, there's not much point in investing any time in them.
+Hopefully, this post will convince you otherwise.

-While lead generation and customer retention are important, they shouldn’t be done at the detriment of the contacts who are already in your database.
+While lead generation and customer retention are essential, they shouldn't be done to the detriment of contacts already in your database.

-Generating leads is half the battle; once you’ve got them, don’t let them go!
-If you’re letting slow leads get lost in the abyss, you are sacrificing potential lifelong customers.
+Generating leads is half the battle; once you've got them, don't let them go!
+You are sacrificing potential lifelong customers if you allow slow leads to get lost in the abyss.

 Why should you put more effort into slow leads?